VM Sizing for Tanzu Kubernetes Grid Integrated Edition Clusters

-Do not overload your master node VMs by exceeding the recommended maximum number of worker node VMs or by downsizing from the recommended VM sizings listed above.
+Do not overload your control plane node VMs by exceeding the recommended maximum number of worker node VMs or by downsizing from the recommended VM sizings listed above.
 These recommendations support both a typical workload managed by a VM and the higher than usual workload managed by the VM while other VM’s in the cluster are upgrading.

 A maximum of 100 pods can run on a single worker node.
 The actual number of pods that each worker node runs depends on the workload type as well as the CPU and memory requirements of the workload.

 To calculate the number and size of worker VMs you require, determine the following for your workload:

 - Maximum number of pods you expect to run [